Salt Shed, KGV Docks, Glasgow

 PROJECT BRIEF

-In 2022, Roger Bullivant (RB) Scotland team was approached by Molplant Construction Limited to assist with a foundation solution for a new salt storage warehouse to the North-West side of King George V Docks, Glasgow for Peel Ports Limited.
+In 2022, Roger Bullivant Limited (RBL) were approached by Molplant Construction Limited to assist with a foundation solution for a new salt storage warehouse to the North-West side of King George V Docks, Glasgow for Peel Ports Limited.

-Upon review it was found the initial foundation proposal was not feasible and given RB’s local knowledge and experience of soils within this area, the team proposed a change in solution to a combination of Continuous Helical Displacement (CHD) piles to the frame and Helical Displacement Inclusion (HDI) ground improvement to the ground floor slab area as the most cost-effective method.
+Upon review it was found the initial foundation proposal was not feasible and given RBL’s local knowledge and experience of soils within this area, the team proposed a change in solution to a combination of Continuous Helical Displacement (CHD) piles to the frame and Rigid Inclusions to the ground floor slab area as the most cost-effective method.

 KEY ISSUES

-RB worked closely with both the client and engineer over six months to adapt the design to our proposals from the original scheme, carrying out preliminary calculations and input into the design of the superstructure.
-Based on circa, the structure required a 150kN/m2 bearing pressure across the frame (pads) and slab area.
+RBL worked closely with both the client and engineer over six months to adapt the design to our proposals from the original scheme, carrying out preliminary calculations and input into the design of the superstructure.
+The structure required a 150kN/m2 bearing pressure across the frame (pads) and slab area based on circa.
 40,000 tonnes of salt storage capacity.

-Ground conditions generally comprised interbedded loose silty sands and sandy gravelly clay (Alluvium) onto stiff to very stiff clay (glacial till) at approx. 15.00m bgl.
+Ground conditions generally comprised of interbedded loose silty sands and sandy gravelly clays (Alluvium) onto stiff to very stiff clay (glacial till) at approx. 15.00m bgl.

 Due to the site being an active port with restrictions on access and working boundaries, there were several logistical challenges regarding the delivery of the project.
 In addition, a pre-existing drainage network for the adjacent warehouse required to be incrementally diverted during our works to prevent flooding on site with the incumbent winter weather.